|

 million people each week, making him the most listened to man on radio.

-While he is known for his conservative positions, he has gone against
+While he was known for his conservative positions, he did go against

 stereotype supporting the women's Equal Rights Amendment, gay rights and